TomHarrop/ird-5acc-paper/ms/figure_table_legends.md

 **Figure 5 panicle-mutants**.
 Mutants in three AP2/EREBP-like genes, *PLT8*, *ERF142* and *DLT*, have defects in panicle architecture compared to their background accessions.
 The *PLT8* mutant produces fewer primary branches and spikelets.
 The mutants of *ERF142* and *DLT* both produce fewer primary branches, secondary branches and spikelets.

-**Figure SuppFigPanicle Structure**.
+**Figure S?
+PanicleStructure**.
 Spread mature rice panicule.RL: Rachis length; PB: Primary branch; PBL: Primary branch length; PBintL: Primary branch internode length; SB, Secondary branch; SBL: Secondary branch length; SBintL: Secondary branch internode length; Sp : Spikelet.
+> **What is this figure?**

+## Supplementary figures

 **Figure S1 correlation-pbn-spn**.
-Correlation between spikelet number and primary branch number and secondary branch number in each species separatly.
+Correlation between the main panicle traits that contribute to panicle architecture diversity.
 Primary branch number and spikelet number correlate in wild species.
-Secondary branch number and spikelet number. correlate more in cultivated species than in wild species.
+Secondary branch number and spikelet number correlate more in cultivated species than in wild species.
 Primary and secondary branch numbers don't correlate, suggesting that they are controlled by different genetic mechanisms.
 > could you add the correlation value on each panel